-RPC staff will continue to maintain and utilize the regional travel demand model to develop Vehicle Miles Traveled (VMT) and other associated travel forecasts for regional long range and sub-area/project level scenario planning.
+Staff will continue to maintain and utilize the regional travel demand model to develop Vehicle Miles Traveled (VMT) and other associated travel forecasts for regional long range and subarea/project level scenario planning.
 New land use, traffic, employment, and socio-economic data will be formatted and incorporated into the model as available in coordination with task T-4.
 Staff will research best practices in contemporary demand modelling in anticipation of a model update in FY 2024-25.